neijrr/nextcloud_passwords_handbook_ru/Developers/Api/Password-Api.md

 # The create action
-The create action creates a new password with the given attributes
+The create action creates a new password with the given attributes.

 #### Arguments
 | Argument | Type | Default | Required | Description |